 One thing that Joe and I never did before we became parents was take a prenatal class.
 I was deep into my degree when I was pregnant with Bensen and crammed 12 credits into the semester before I was due so I could get more done before becoming a mom.
 Joe was running his lawn care business and we were both busy with our full time jobs.
 Our schedules opposite each other and no matter what we did, we couldn't find a time to take a prenatal class at the hospital together.
 I always joked that if it were offered online, we'd be set.

 If you're like we were and having a hard time committing to consecutive weeks of classes, I have good news for you!
 I recently found out about an online prenatal course for couples, put together and taught by a registered labor and delivery nurse!
 Hilary has been a labor and delivery nurse since 2001 and has taught prenatal courses in-person.
 When Hilary told me about her courses, I couldn't stop telling her what a great idea it was and how much I wish I'd known about them when we were pregnant with our kids.
 The good news is, you can take advantage of them now!

-I personally suggest taking Hilary's Full Deluxe Prenatal Class for Couples.
+I highly suggest taking Hilary's Full Deluxe Prenatal Class for Couples.
 If you aren't sure which course would be the best fit for you, click here to check out all of the details and compare what is covered in each course or start with the free version of the course.

 We've been through two births now, each one different in many ways.
-Even thought I've experienced childbirth, I plan to take Hilary's course the next time I'm pregnant because I want to be more prepared for all of the possible scenarios we might find ourselves in.
+Even though I've experienced childbirth, I plan to take Hilary's course the next time I'm pregnant because I want to be more prepared for all of the possible scenarios we might find ourselves in.
 I also hope to be a better team in the delivery room and after because of what she teaches from her place of expertise.

 Bonus' for Parents Who Already Have Kids